-/ /
+1

 Special Circumstances Discontinue/Re-Evaluate/

-Follow-up Date
+Special Chedinstances Follow-up Date

-•

-//
+1 onow-up Date

-Prescriber's Signature Date
+Prescriber's Signature

+reserved a signature Butt

 Prescriber's Address Emergency Phone

-medication(s) at school and in school activities ac I understand the school district and its employees for any improper use of medication or for superviadministration of medication I agree to coordinate and work with school person conditions change.
-I agree to provide safe delivery of medication and medication and equipment. s acting reasonably and in good faith shall incur no liability ising, monitoring, or interfering with a student's self- nnel and notify them when questions arise or relevant d equipment to and from school and to pick up remaining sonnel in accordance with the Family Education Rights
+disease medication(s) at school and in so instructions.
+I understand the school district and its enoliability for any improper use of medical as student's self-administration of medical agree to coordinate and work with school elevant conditions change.
+I agree to provide safe delivery of medical agree to provide safe delivery of medical agree the information is shared with so Rights and Privacy Act (FERPA).
+I agree to provide the school with back- cool personnel and notify them when questions arise or cation and equipment to and from school and to pick up chool personnel in accordance with the Family Education

 Parent/Guardian Signature Date

-(agreed to above statement)
+(agrees to above statement)

 Parent/Guardian Address Home Phone

-Tarenty Guardian / Address Home I none
+Parent/Guardian Address nome Phone

 Business Phone

-Salf Administration Authorization Additional Information n

-Self-Administration Authorization Additional Information 1
+Self-Administration Authorization Addi tional Information

-Approved 4/7/94 Reviewed 8/14/1 7 Revised
+Approved 4/7/94 Re viewed 6/11/12 Revised